sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 - It verifies if the event corresponds to an alarm - by checking the state field.
 If so, it forwards the event to alarm consumer for further processing.
     - If state is raised, add the record to ALARM table
     - If state is clear, remove the entry from ALARM table
-    - Update LED
+    - Update system health status
-- Invoke logging API to send the formatted message to syslog
+- Invoke logging API to send a formatted message to syslog

 #### 3.1.2.1 Severity
 Supported event severities: Critical, Major, Minor, Warning and Informational